Reminder: It only takes on average 15 minutes to read through each daily Bible reading in the One Year Bible.

 DAY SIX- God says, “Let the earth bring forth living creatures after their kind.”
 God also says, “Let us make man in our image.”
 Male and female He created them.

 - The second day is without any commendation that the expanse of sky was ‘good’, nor the darkness.
-The likely cause is that Satan, ‘the prince of the power of the air’ (Ephesians 2:2) was already present as one who had usurped authority as an enemy of God.
+The likely cause is that Satan, referred to in the Bible as ‘the prince of the power of the air’ (Ephesians 2:2), was already actively present in the earth’s atmosphere, as one who had usurped authority from God and had become His enemy.
 We learn about the “rulers of the darkness of this world” in Ephesians 6:12.

 - There is no record of a morning or evening on the seventh day in which God rested from His work of creation.
-This will speak prophetically of the ‘ETERNAL REST’ we will enjoy in the sufficiency of Christ’s perfect work of salvation.
-It is eternal.
-It is not a 24 hour REST, but it is a FOREVER REST that we find in Christ, our true Sabbath (Matthew 11:29)
+God rested because He was satisfied, not because He was tired.
+This seventh day rest will speak prophetically of the ‘ETERNAL REST’ God will provide for those who enter into His satisfaction with the sufficiency of Christ’s perfect work of redemption.
+This satisfaction is eternal.
+It is not a 24-hour single day of REST, but it is a FOREVER REST that we find in Christ, our true Sabbath (Matthew 11:29).

-In Genesis 2 we see the first man, Adam, in the state of untried innocence; not yet in perfect obedience.
+In Genesis 2 we see the first man, Adam, in his created state of untried innocence; not yet in perfect obedience.
 He is a picture of all that Jesus would be as man, except that Jesus is the perfect man in the state of perfect obedience.

 A bride was taken from Adam’s side to be His co-regent, one appointed to reign together with him in oneness (Gen 2:21-22).

-Adam, the first bridegroom was put into a deep sleep.
-(The word ‘sleep’ is used in the New Testament for a believer’s death; death is no longer seen as “the wages of sin” for they have been paid for (Romans 6:23), but instead, death is likened to a sleep, a transition to new state).
+Adam, the first bridegroom, was put into a deep sleep.
+(The word ‘sleep’ is used in the New Testament for a believer’s death; death is no longer seen as “the wages of sin” for our sins have been paid for by Jesus taking the death-penalty we deserved (Romans 6:23), but instead, death is likened to ‘a sleep’, a transition to new state).

 A bride was taken from Adam’s side to be a partner he could perfectly correspond with.
 She would complement him and be his co-regent.

 Jesus fulfills this prophetic picture as the second man, the heavenly bridegroom.
-He was put into the deep sleep, His death on the cross.
-His shed blood and sacrificial death not only provided atonement for our sin but made possible the formation (the Hebrew word is ‘building’) of a bride, the church as His eternal companion.
+Adam was put into a deep sleep, which foreshadows Jesus being put to death on the cross, though He knew no sin.
+His shed blood and sacrificial death not only provided atonement for our sin, but made possible the formation (the Hebrew word is ‘building’) of a bride, the church as His eternal companion.

 Paul writes of this mystery in the Book of Ephesians.